skip to main content

 “Newborn skin is incredibly delicate, so choosing the right diaper is essential to keeping your baby comfortable and rash-free,” says Jessica Chacko, MD, a board-certified pediatrician and founder of Blooming Bright Pediatrics.
 There’s also a diaper’s performance to consider, plus what ingredients and materials work for you and your baby.

-After spending a lot of time researching and testing newborn-friendly diapers—including conducting our own performance testing—we concluded that Pampers Swaddlers are the best disposable diapers for most newborns.
+After spending a lot of time researching and testing newborn-friendly diapers—including conducting our own performance testing—we think Pampers Swaddlers are the best disposable diapers for most newborns.
 They’re absorbent, gentle on baby’s sensitive skin, easy to find at both online and brick-and-mortar retailers and are well-priced.
+If you want a similarly great newborn diaper but prefer an unscented option, Huggies Little Snugglers are our Runner-Up pick.

-And since diapers can be pretty subjective, we chose four other best-of options that may be worth a try over your baby’s first few weeks and months.
+And since diapers can be pretty subjective, we chose several other best-of options that may be worth a try over your baby’s first few weeks and months.

 How We Judged